Purchase your copy here.

 About the Book

-I was given a pfd copy of "Tackling the Fields" By Janet W. Ferguson by the author and Celebrate Lit for my honest review for the book tour.
+I was given a print copy by the author and Celebrate Lit for my honest review as part of a book tour.

 About the Author